-Gloucester gets in your blood.
-Whether it’s the rugged coastline, hidden coves, and beaches, or rich living history, there’s something about this seafaring town at the end of the world that stays with you.
+Whether it’s the rugged coastline, hidden coves, and beaches, or rich living history, there’s something about the seafaring town of Gloucester at the end of the world that stays with you.

 Settled in 1623, Gloucester is one of the oldest towns in the U.S. The city rose to prominence as a fishing and seafaring port in the 1700s and to this day maintains a sizable active fleet despite dwindling fisheries and increased catch restrictions.
 The city’s iconic Gloucester Fisherman’s Memorial (known locally as “The Man at the Wheel”) lists the names of more than 5,300 fisherman and sailors lost at sea over the city’s history.